wgong/code2cloud/README.md

 * http://hello.s8s.cloud
 * http://hello2.s8s.cloud

-(ToDo : run load balanced or reverse proxy)
+(ToDo : run load balanced or reverse proxy to have a single URL)

 ### Test

+Below are 3 test scenarios.
+One can run them manually to verify project setup and/or further development.

 #### Unit test